scalable-model-editing/efficient-model-editing/README.md

 This code also allows for distributing edits across multiple layers using the MEMIT edit-distribution algorithm for ROME, EMMET and MEMIT.

 We hope that such a unified code-base simplifies both conceptual and implementational understanding of these model editing algorithms.

+Besides, we extend this framework with new features that significantly reduces pre-computation costs and enables fast and scalable editing.

 ## Installation
 We work off of the [MEMIT](https://github.com/kmeng01/memit) codebase, so we'll reference the same installation procedures here: